warden-protocol/wardenprotocol/docs/developer-docs/docs/learn/glossary.md

 - Adding a member to a [Space](#space) in [SpaceWard](#spaceward)

 An Action happens after an [Approval](#approval) is granted according to a user-defined [Approval Rule](#approval-rule), as specified in an [Intent](#intent).
 In the future, we're going to implement off-chain Actions, such as sending a message to a Slack channel.

 ---

+## AI Blockchain Interface (AIBI)

+Artificial Intelligence Blockchain Interface (AIBI) brings AI on-chain with an intuitive interface for developers to integrate AI into their applications.
+Inspired by proof-of-computation and computational pipelines, AIBI allows inference endpoints to create cryptographic proofs that verify that an AI model produced a specific prediction.
+These proofs are then verified on Wardens’ blockchain through a new consensus mechanism, ensuring AI outputs are not just delivered, but can be trusted.

+---